Conduct meetings and what to expect

 - Receiving assistance from an advisor of choice.
 This advisor may be a parent, guardian, attorney, friend, counselor, or any other support person chosen by the student who is not otherwise a party or witness to the conduct under investigation.

 - Having relevant witnesses speak on their behalf.

-- Reviewing their case file upon submission of a written request to the Office of the Dean of Students.
+- Reviewing their case file upon submission of a written request to the Office of Student Rights & Responsibilities.

 - Appealing the final decision of the hearing officer if the decision results in an eviction from university housing, or suspension or expulsion from the university.